 GRE Preparation Resources

 In addition to the on-campus prep course, there are many at-home study guides and websites that can be of use.
 URGO recommends the website Magoosh for GRE general test prep.
 This site not only offers practice tests, but also provides videos explaining the answer for each question.
-Membership is $99 for Augsburg students so be sure to let them know of your student status if you decide to use this resource.
+Membership is $99 for 6 months of use.
 Magoosh houses a blog that provides study tips and advice that is available to non-members as well.

 Also check out our 15 Steps for GRE Prep.